Clear-Bible/ClearDashboard/VS Helpers/README.md

 ## Item Templates

-1. Copy the item template to the user item template directory.
+1. Copy the item template zip files to the user item template directory.
+Do not unzip them.
 The default location is:

     `%USERPROFILE%\\Documents\\Visual Studio <version>\\Templates\\ItemTemplates\\`
 2. Close Visual Studio and then reopen it.